bofrim/gorch/README.md

 ## TODO

+### High Priority

+- [ ] Setup centralized logging for nodes so logs will be accessible through the orchestrator even if the node is offline
+- [ ] Generate TLS certs on the fly (simplify setup/dependencies)
+- [ ] some basic form of auth even if it's just a shared secret that gets generated at node/orch startup
+- [ ] Ability to list currently running actions (with info about them; params, age, etc)
+- [ ] Ability to kill a running action
+- [ ] a front end for the orchestrator and nodes
+- [ ] number of actions running to be specified on a group of actions rather than the entire node (i.e. should be able to run status action if there is a long running worker action)

+### Nice to have

 - [ ] Add a way to specify a configuration file for a node
 - [ ] Add a way to run periodic actions on a node (should be an optional configuration option for a node) Figure out what to do with the output of the action.
 - [ ] Setup web hooks for data changes or events related to actions
-- [ ] Setup centralized logging for nodes so logs will be accessible through the orchestrator even if the node is offline
 - [ ] Add a user command to stream logs from either the orchestrator or a specific node
 - [ ] Gracefully handle errors in the actions
 - [ ] Hook listeners should have IDs for actions that are tracked on the node side
 - [ ] webhook for action completion
-- [ ] Generate TLS certs on the fly
 - [ ] TLS for action streaming
-- [ ] some basic form of auth even if it's just a shared secret
 - [ ] a flag to chose if its able to run on a real network
-- [ ] Ability to list currently running actions (with info about them; params, age, etc)
-- [ ] Ability to kill a running action
-- [ ] a front end for the orchestrator and nodes

 - [ ] a broadcast command to run action a set of nodes
-- [ ] number of actions running to be specified on a group of actions rather than the entire node (i.e. should be able to run status action if there is a long running worker action)